Oratorian/script-archive/Bash/backup/README.md

 ## Logging and Notifications

-- Log Files: Located in each backup subdirectory with the format _last_backup_YYYY-MM-DD.txt.
+- **Log Files**: Located in each backup subdirectory with the format _last_backup_YYYY-MM-DD.txt.

-- Email Notifications: Sent to email_recipient if an error occurs during the backup process.
+- **Email Notifications**: Sent to email_recipient if an error occurs during the backup process.

 ## Backup Retention Policies

 The script automatically cleans up old backups:

-**Daily Backups**: Deletes backups older than 7 days.
+- **Daily Backups**: Deletes backups older than 7 days.

-**Weekly Backups**: Deletes backups older than 30 days.
+- **Weekly Backups**: Deletes backups older than 30 days.

-**Monthly Backups**: Retention policy can be adjusted by editing the cleanup_old_backups function in backup.sh.
+- **Monthly Backups**: Retention policy can be adjusted by editing the cleanup_old_backups function in backup.sh.

 ## Security Considerations

-**MySQL Credentials**: Store in ~/.my.cnf with permissions set to 600 to prevent unauthorized access.
+- **MySQL Credentials**: Store in ~/.my.cnf with permissions set to 600 to prevent unauthorized access.

-**Script and Config Permissions**: Restrict access to the script and configuration files (chmod 700 if necessary).
+- **Script and Config Permissions**: Restrict access to the script and configuration files (chmod 700 if necessary).

-**Sensitive Data**: Avoid logging sensitive information.
+- **Sensitive Data**: Avoid logging sensitive information.

-# Error Handling
+## Error Handling

-**Strict Error Checking**: The script exits immediately on any error (set -euo pipefail).
+- **Strict Error Checking**: The script exits immediately on any error (set -euo pipefail).

-**Exit Status Checks**: Verifies the success of critical commands like rsync and mysqldump.
+- **Exit Status Checks**: Verifies the success of critical commands like rsync and mysqldump.

-**Alerts**: Sends email notifications on failure.
+- **Alerts**: Sends email notifications on failure.

 ## Concurrency Control